VinceZCL/steam-games-link/README.md

 # steam-games-link

-Python code
+Python code.

-BeautifulSoup library
+BeautifulSoup library.

-Obtains steam games link from store
+This code will obtain the following and print it into the console:
+1. Name of games
+2. Link of games
+3. Price of games